caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 copter and jet figurines, was boasting some prestigious pilot sims awards.
 Typical otaku who had the guts to go irl, that's what we thought of him.

+This was all i could easily say about my impressions of him.
+After a short pause, i continued my slightly chaotic thoughts.

 — It probably sounds banal, but we all had meals together, fought together...
 Nobody would think he would be a traitor.
 But then can you call someone who was never really on your side a traitor?
 He worked for Agency from the day zero, as